Getting started with ecoClassify

 Pipeline

-Note that the Forecast stage is dependent on the results of the previous stage, Train Classifier.
-You cannot run a stage without having first run the previous required stages.
+Note that the Predict stage is dependent on the results of the previous stage, Train Classifier, and the Post-Process stage is dependent on the Train Classifier and Predict stages.
+You cannot run a stage without having first run the previous required stages, either within the same scenario or included as dependencies.

 Next, click on the Datafeeds node.
 Here, all of the inputs to the model are listed as individual datasheets.
 Notice how some rows have a green checkmark in the Data column to indicate these datasheets contain data.
 From here, you can navigate to these individual datasheets by clicking on their name in the View column, or by navigating to the next tab called Image Classifier.